kgopotsop07/Targeted-Sequencing-analysis-pipeline-for-Breast-Cancer/README.md

 ![Workflow](images/NewPipelineCapture.PNG)

-NOTE: The pipeline runs up until it detects the high confidence and correlation of your variants.
+NOTE: The pipeline runs up until it detects and annotate the high confidence variants.
+The refinings steps are an addition to consider when running the pipeline.

 #### *Input files*